Patrick-Davis-MSFT/Federal-App-Innovation-Community/topics/remote-debug/aspapi_aks_debug/README.md

         1. Test to make sure the system is working by browsing to the site http://[EXTERNAL-IP]/swagger

 ## Remote Debugging
 Remote debugging requires the debugging symbols to be deployed to the remote target.
-This is done by building and deploying the project in the "Debug" configuration.
-The instructions below publish and deploy from Visual Studio.
+Sometimes these are removed to reduce package sizes.
+These need to be added back in to enable debugging.

 > <b>Notes:</b>
 >
 > * Configuration for CI/CD will need to be changed in the build pipeline of your chosen CI/CD tool (Azure DevOps, GitHub, etc.).
 >
 > * The deployment and configuration settings included with this project.
-> * The same Code must be deployed to the AKS cluster as what is running on the local
+> * The same Code must be deployed to the AKS cluster as what is running on the local.
+Any changes will prevent Snapshot from mounting until the newer code is deployed.

 ### Debugging from a local Docker Desktop run
 1. Enable docker on the project